rnxtremer/Weather_App/README.md

 - **Unit Conversion**: Toggle between Celsius/Fahrenheit and km/h/mph
 - **Offline Icons**: All weather icons work offline using local PNG files

-## 🌟 Made by rnXtremer

-This weather app showcases modern web development practices with a focus on user experience and performance.